Splunk v1.0.9 Installation

 - Clustered indexers: On the cluster master, edit the "indexes.conf" file at "$SPLUNK_HOME/etc/master-apps/_cluster/local/indexes.conf".
 For more information, check this Splunk support document.

-- Parallel indexers: Log in to each indexer and create the indexes for each search head.
+- Parallel indexers: Log in to each indexer and create the indexes.

 - Cloud: Create the indexes on the managed cloud instance.